-Although it comes with a hand crank and solar panels as alternative power sources, the hand crank can be a little slow and the solar panels are actually located on it, so they might be prone to breaking and you won’t get a solar charge while cranking.
+However, the solar panels are actually located on the handle, so they might be prone to breaking and on top of that, you won’t get a solar charge while cranking.
 They will still give you some juice in an emergency, but maybe consider taking some batteries along with you just in case.

 The RunningSnail MD-088P radio is a great bit of emergency equipment and features several upgrades from the previous models (which were already very good!).